tpwo/pyzet/docs/README.md

 If you ever mess up during the editing of your zettel or you would like to cancel adding of the new zettel, there is always a way to withdraw -- just remove *everything* from a zettel.
-This aborts the adding/editing process making no actual changes on the drive, and it the git repo.
+This aborts the adding/editing process making no actual changes on the drive, and in the Git repo.

 ## Tags